philipUBC/Wong-s-Benevolent-Association/pages/privacy.md

 # Look in _includes/feature for options to easily add features to the page
 ---

+{% include feature/jumbotron.html objectid="" %}

+{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## Privacy Policy
 Last updated: 2024-09-29

 <b>1.
 Introduction</b>
+---
 Welcome to the Wong's Benevolent Association Digital Collection.
 We are committed to protecting your personal information and your right to privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website or use our services.

 <b>2.
 Information We Collect</b>
+---
 We collect personal information that you voluntarily provide to us when you:

 <b>Register on the website</b>